-The GDPR requires personal data to be processed in a manner that ensures its security.
+The UK GDPR requires personal data to be processed in a manner that ensures its security.
 This includes protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.
 It requires that appropriate technical or organisational measures are used.
-You can find more guidance in the security section of our Guide to the GDPR.
+You can find more guidance in the security section of our Guide to the UK GDPR.

 Use our checklists to assess your compliance with data protection law and find out what you need to do to make sure you are keeping people’s personal data secure.
 Once you have completed each self assessment checklist a short report will be created suggesting practical actions you can take and providing links to additional guidance you could read that will help you improve your data protection compliance.

 What lawful bases of processing should I use?

 The six lawful bases for processing are broadly similar to the old conditions for processing, although there are some differences.
 You need to review your existing processing, identify the most appropriate lawful basis, and check that it applies.
 More information can be found in our lawful basis section of our Guide to UK GDPR.

 How do we comply with subject access requests under UK GDPR?